Audition Information for Brass + Woodwinds:

 How much does it cost to be a member of the Hawkeye Marching Band?

-Each member is assessed $50 to cover uniform maintenance.
-As part of this fee, all new members receive an official HMB uniform T-shirt, Nike stadium ball cap, gold HMB polo shirt, a pair of spats, flip folio, one new pair of gloves and uniform dry cleaning throughout the season.
+Each member is assessed $87.40 to cover rehearsal attire and uniform maintenance.
+As part of this fee, all new members receive official uniform items such as t-shirts, running shorts and socks, hats, a first pair of spats, first pair of gloves, flip folio, and uniform dry cleaning throughout the season.
 Members are expected to provide a pair of black marching shoes (which can be ordered during band camp).
-Whenever we travel, each student's meal costs, housing and transportation from Iowa City are provided by the athletic department or the host bowl organization.
+Whenever we travel, each student’s meal costs, housing and transportation from Iowa City are provided by the athletic department or the host bowl organization.

 Which instruments are provided?